GaneshPNair02-Dev/ODDTI-Web/README.md

 5. Enjoy a real-time scoreboard, target updates, and instant results.

 ---
+### 🌐 Browser Compatibility Notice

+For the best experience, please open **ODDTI™ Web Edition (ODDTI v2.2 web edition.html)**
+in a **modern desktop browser** such as:

+- Google Chrome (v100 or newer)
+- Mozilla Firefox
+- Microsoft Edge
+- Safari (latest macOS or iOS version)

+⚠️ Some browsers, extensions, or mobile webviews may block JavaScript or prevent
+interactive elements from loading correctly.

+If the game screen does not respond or display fully, please ensure:
+- JavaScript is enabled.
+- The file is **opened locally (via File → Open)**, not previewed inside an app.
+- You are not running it inside restricted environments like school portals or mobile viewers.

 ## 🧾 Features

 - 🏏 Full toss, bat, and bowl logic.